 You have decided that adoption is the right way to bring a child into your family.
 Now what?
-Gathering knowledge about Texas adoption laws and the types of adoptions, can be an arduous process.
+Gathering knowledge about Texas adoption laws and the types of adoptions can be arduous.

-In your excitement about becoming a parent through adoption Texas, remember to take the time to understand your rights and responsibilities as a prospective adoptive parent.
+In your excitement about becoming a parent through adoption in Texas, remember to take the time to understand your rights and responsibilities as a prospective adoptive parent.
 You want to educate yourself about the options available to you.
-Doing some preparation on your own before contacting any adoption agency or attorney can help you understand some of the procedures you will be going through on your journey toward parenthood via adoption.
-There are several questions you should ask yourself prior to reaching out to any adoption professionals.
+Do some preparation on your own before contacting any adoption agency or attorney.
+It can help you understand some of the procedures you will go through on your journey toward parenthood via adoption.
+It would help if you asked yourself several questions before reaching out to any adoption professionals.

 Do you meet the requirements to become an adoptive parent?
 Adoption law in Texas states that “any adult” may adopt a child and does not specify a minimum age requirement.
-However, some adoption agencies may set requirements pertaining to the ages of perspective adoptive parents they will work with.
+However, some adoption agencies may set conditions about the ages of prospective adoptive parents they will work with.

 What is the age of the child you wish to adopt?
-If you wish to adopt an infant, you will proceed differently than you will if adopting an older child.
-It is important to note that Texas law requires the consent of the child in any adoption proceeding involving a child who is twelve years of age or older.
+If you want to adopt an infant, you will proceed differently than if adopting an older child.
+It is important to note that Texas law requires the consent of the child in any adoption proceeding involving a twelve-year-old or older child.

-They type of adoption Texas you wish to pursue is a critical choice.
+The type of adoption in Texas you wish to pursue is a critical choice.
 Let’s look at the different adoption options available and some of the pros and cons of each.

 Families can choose whether they want to proceed with an independent adoption or go through an agency.
 Independent adoptions can be cheaper and faster and foster a close and collaborative relationship between the birth parents and adoptive parents.
-The downside of independent adoption in Texas is heavy state regulations, including restrictions on the amount of money the adoptive parents can spend for the birth mother’s prenatal care.
-There is also considerably more work involved for the adoptive parents in finding a birth mother to work with, completing paperwork and sometimes paying fees to an attorney to assist with navigating the regulations of the adoption.
+The downside of independent adoption in Texas is heavy state regulations, including restrictions on how much the adoptive parents can spend on the birth mother’s prenatal care.
+There is also considerably more work for the adoptive parents in finding a birth mother to work with and completing paperwork, sometimes paying fees to an attorney to assist with navigating the adoption regulations.

-Agency facilitated adoptions will generally be more expensive and take considerably longer than independent adoptions.
-However, working with an accredited adoption agency has advantages that include assistance to the adoptive family with understanding laws and paperwork and help navigating the home inspection process.
-And of course adoption agencies are already working with birth parents and may have staff who are skilled at matching birth parents with perspective adoptive families.
+Agency-facilitated adoptions will generally be more expensive and take considerably longer than independent adoptions.
+However, working with an accredited adoption agency has advantages that include assisting the adoptive family with understanding laws and paperwork and helping to navigate the home inspection process.
+And, of course, adoption agencies are already working with birth parents.
+They may have staff skilled at matching birth parents with prospective adoptive families.

 As you can see, if you want to expand your family through adoption, you have homework to do before you hold your child in your arms.
-Remember that it is important to arm yourself with all of the information about what your options, rights and responsibilities are.
+Remember to arm yourself with all the information about your options, rights, and responsibilities.
 Congratulations on taking that first important step.